Published on March 19, 2012 8:37 am MT Updated on April 15, 2021 1:00 pm MT

-CNSIT South (Hereafter CNSIT), include the following Departments: Biology, Biochemistry, and Chemistry.
+CNSIT South (Hereafter CNSIT), include the following Departments: Biology, Biochemistry and Molecular Biology, and Chemistry.

 University Owned Equipment is equipment that has been purchased using a CSU grant or CSU account number (not personal funds).